Check out my healthy Thanksgiving recipes!

 Here are my top suggestions for healthy Thanksgiving sides:

 Sour cream, gruyere and parmesan turn the humble cauliflower into a delicacy in this wonderful recipe for cauliflower gratin.
 While it’s not particularly low in calories, it is gluten free and low carb.

-These mini spinach quiches are low carb and gluten free.
-They are very easy to make, and you can make them in advance, which is a big plus when it comes to Thanksgiving sides.
-I love to serve them instead of creamed spinach, because they are so much more presentable!
+This crustless spinach quiche is low carb and gluten free.
+It is very easy to make, and you can make it in advance, which is a big plus when it comes to Thanksgiving sides.
+I love to serve this quiche instead of creamed spinach, because it’s so much more presentable!